 2) Most people involved in homestays and restaurants are between 35 and 50 years.
 They have lived all their lives in their area, working their land and are hoping to find additional income in tourism.
 On the contrary, they did not learn foreign languages and their contact with foreigners was relatively scarce.
 But they are the first ones who want to learn how to communicate.

 3) The layout of the room for your homestay is not evident.
-When you live 3 hours away from the nearest city, you depend on the companionship and family network to install the bathroom, the hot water, and other “western amenities”.
+When you live three hours away from the nearest city, you always depend on someone.
+Either on the companionship or on family network to install the bathroom, the hot water, and other “western amenities”.
 Unfortunately, this is sometimes synonymous with poor installation.
-I do not say anything new, but very often, the locals still shower with cold water and of course, there is no heating in the houses, even at 3 000 m.
+The locals still shower with cold water.
+There is no heating in the houses, even at 3 000 m.
 To really enter the category “Sustainable Tourism”, we should also take into account water needs and sewage installation, but this is usually not the case.

 4) The food in the Andes is very different from the one we know.
-For a Peruvian, every meal should have rice and potatoes, vegetables are more an accessory or they are absent.
-And the salads consist of a couple of onions and tomatoes.
+For a Peruvian, every meal should have rice and potatoes.
+Vegetables are more an accessory or they are absent.
+Salads consist of a couple of onions and tomatoes.
 Of course, the villagers who welcome you were trained to diversify the dishes, but the conditions of remoteness mean that they cannot offer you other ingredients but only those already mentioned above.

 5) Booking your room probably cannot be done through Internet.
 Or maybe you are going to send an email, but no one answers.
 Why?
 Because the connection is bad these days, because there is no connection at all or because there is a power outage?
 These are some of the reasons why they cannot respond you right away.
 And this is not necessarily being the fault of your future host.